 It is important for all members to understand that hate/bias crimes are not separate and distinct crimes, but are standard criminal offenses motivated by an offender's bias or hate.
-If someone commits a hate/bias motivated simple assault, for example, it is still charged as simple assault.
-The hate/bias motivation for the crime provides the court a means to hand down an enhanced penalty at sentencing.
+If someone commits a hate/bias motivated simple assault for example, it is still a simple assault.
+The hate/bias motivation for the crime would provide the court a means to hand down an enhanced penalty at sentencing.
+Any person can be the victim of a hate/bias related crime.
+The only requirement for reporting a crime as having a hate/bias motivation is the victim or investigating member has a reasonable perception that hate or bias toward any of the protected categories motivated the designated act.

-In order for a crime to be considered for an enhanced penalty, sufficient objective facts must be present to lead a reasonable and prudent person to conclude that the offender's actions were motivated in whole or in part by bias or hate.
-While no single piece of information may establish this, there are certain things, particularly when combined with one another, that support a finding that a crime has a hate/bias motivation.

-The US Attorney's Office or the Office of the Attorney General will make the final determination as to whether or not to pursue an enhanced hate crime penalty.
+In order for the crime to be considered for the enhanced penalty, sufficient objective facts must be present to lead a reasonable and prudent person to conclude that the offender's actions were motivated in whole or in part, by bias or hate.
+While no single piece of information may establish this, there are certain things, particularly when combined with one another that support a finding that a crime has hate/bias motivation.
+The U.S Attorney's Office or the Office of the Attorney General will make the final determination as to whether or not to pursue an enhanced hate crime penalty.

-Bias-Related Crime (§ 22-3701)
+(D.C.
+Code § 22-3701)

-A bias-related crime is "a designated act that demonstrates an accused's prejudice based on the actual or perceived race, color, religion, national origin, sex, age, marital status, personal appearance, sexual orientation, gender identity or expression, family responsibility, homelessness, disability, matriculation, or political affiliation of a victim of the subject designated act."
-Any person can be the victim of a hate/bias-related crime.
-The only requirement for reporting a crime as having a hate/bias motivation is that the victim or investigating member has a reasonable perception that hate or bias toward any of the protected categories motivated the designated act.
+A "bias-related/hate crime" is a designated act that demonstrates an accused's prejudice based on the actual or perceived race, color, religion, national origin, sex, age, marital status, personal appearance, sexual orientation, gender identity or expression, family responsibility, homelessness, disability, matriculation, or political affiliation of a victim of the subject designated act.